radcliffetech/SanskritLearningApp/README.md

 1. Open the project in Xcode.
 2. Build and run on the simulator or a connected device.
-3. Explore articles and tags to begin learning!
+3. Explore articles and keywords to begin learning!

 ## Folder Structure